Christian Gammelgaard

 Christian William Gammelgaard Grøndal (born 10 March 2003) is a Danish professional footballer who plays as a right winger for Danish Superliga club Vejle Boldklub.

 Career

 Vejle

-Gammelgaard is a product of the Vejle Boldklub academy.
-In March 2021, Gammelgaard signed a new contract with Vejle until June 2022.
+Gammelgaard is a product of the Vejle academy.
+In March 2021, Gammelgaard signed a new contract with the club until June 2022.

-Gammelgaard got his official debut for Vejle on 22 October 2021 in a Danish Superliga game against FC Nordsjælland, where he came in from the bench to the last couple of minutes.
+Gammelgaard got his official debut for Vejle on 22 October 2021 in a Danish Superliga game against Nordsjælland, where he came in from the bench to the last couple of minutes.
 On 26 January 2022 Vejle confirmed, that Gamelgaard had signed a new two-year deal running from the summer 2022, which also secured him a promotion to the first team squad.

+In August 2023, Gamelgaard signed a new contract with Vejle until June 2026.
+After a six-month break due to a foot injury, more precisely, a fatigue fracture, Gammelgaard made his comeback in a reserve team match on 2 October 2023.

+In pursuit of more playing time, on 31 January 2024, Gammelgaard was loaned to Danish 1st Division club Fredericia until the end of the season.

 Personal life

-Christian Gammelgaard is the son of former Danish footballer Niels Ejnar Gammelgaard, who also played for Vejle Boldklub between 1993 and 1996.
+Gammelgaard is the son of former Danish footballer Niels Ejnar Gammelgaard, who also played for Vejle between 1993 and 1996.

+He has a younger brother, Nicolas (b.
+2008), who similarly went on to play football in the youth sector of Vejle.